 Note, this is a prime example of why every business—regardless of size—should use external consultants for periodic reviews and feedback.
 Many in-house marketing teams and agencies rely on junior staff who lack proper oversight or QA.

-Years back, when working on a small multilingual website, we got curious if Squarespace was using hreflang on their global sites.
+Years back, when building a multilingual website, we got curious if Squarespace was using hreflang on their global sites.
 A quick audit of Squarespace’s properties showed that the platform had no clue what they were doing.
 We then learned hreflang issues are so common that other companies such as Audible, Skype, and Hubspot had also made similar hreflang errors.

 Among other issues, Squarespace’s hreflang markup was missing bidirectional links: